PaleNeutron/streamlitgo/README.md

 For example:

-- add some command before each script run
+- add some code before each page run
 - add a custom endpoint to the streamlit server
 - get current authenticated user info by custom header